danielbachhuber/Assignment-Desk/readme.txt

 == Installation ==

-This section describes how to install the plugin and get it working.
+This section describes how to install and configure the Assignment Desk.

-1. Download the plugin
+1. Download the plugin from WordPress.org
-2. Upload to wp-contents/plugins directory
+2. Upload it to the wp-contents/plugins directory of your website.
-3. Activate and enjoy!
-4. Optionally install Coauthors-plus.
-Tested with 2.1.1.
+3. Activate it.
+The first time you activate the plugin, the Assignment Desk will install a default set of contributor types, contributor roles, and assignment statuses.
 5. Optionally install Edit-Flow.
-Tested with 0.5.2.

-For full functionality, please also install and configure Edit Flow and Co-Authors Plus.
+Assignment Desk has been tested with 0.5.2.
+Edit-Flow gives us several editorial tools with enable a fully integrated newsroom workflow.
+Installation of this plugin is highly recommended.
+4. Optionally install Co-Authors Plus.
+Assignment Desk has been tested with 2.1.1.
+Co-Authors Plus allows us to assign multiple users to a post as authors.
+Multiple authors can then edit the post.
+Installation of this plugin is highly recommended.
+6. Optionally install Adminimize.
+Assignment Desk has been tested with 1.7.7.
+Adminimize allows you the ability to hide certain boxes on the post edit screen based on the users user type.
+The Assignment Desk is not dependent on this plugin.

 == Frequently Asked Questions ==